vinyldns/rfcs/text/0000-ptr-correspondance.md

 ### Update an A or AAAA record set with PTR correspondance enabled

-_Note: This can be entered via batch or zone screen, the net action is to create an A record set.
-This case should mirror the A or AAAA record set case_
+_Note: This can be entered via batch or zone screen, the net action is to create an A record set_

 1. System detects an update to an existing A or AAAA record set with PTR correspondance enabled
 2. For each IP address in the A record set, lookup the corresponding PTR record in our database to see if it already exists
 3. If it exists in VinylDNS, ensure that the user has access to make the change of the PTR record
+    1. If an address is _removed_ from the record set as part of the update, issue a **Delete** if and only if there is only a single record in the record set.
+If there are multiple records in the PTR record set, **reject** the change
+    2. If an address is _added_ to the record set as part of the update, issue an **Update** to the PTR record set if and only if there is a single record in the record set.
+If there are multiple records in the PTR record set, **reject** the change

+### Update a PTR record set with PTR correspondance enabled

+_Note: This can be entered via batch or zone screen, the net action is to create an A record set_

+1. System detects an update to an existing PTR record set with PTR correspondance enabled
+2. If there is more than one record in the record set, reject the change
+3. Lookup the corresponding A or AAAA record in our database to see if it already exists
+4. If it exists in VinylDNS, ensure that the user has access to make the change of the PTR record
     1. If an address is _removed_ from the record set as part of the update, issue a **Delete** if and only if there is only a single record in the record set.
 If there are multiple records in the PTR record set, **reject** the change
     2. If an address is _added_ to the record set as part of the update, issue an **Update** to the PTR record set if and only if there is a single record in the record set.
 If there are multiple records in the PTR record set, **reject** the change